 The first line of defense and the easiest way to solve the FOG buildup problem in your community, and help prevent sewer overflows, is by keeping this material out of the sewer system.
 Here are a few tips:

-- Scrape grease and food scraps from trays, plates, pots, pans, utensils, and grills and cooking surfaces into a can or the trash for disposal.
+Scrape grease and food scraps from trays, plates, pots, pans, utensils, grills, and cooking surfaces into a can or the trash for disposal.